jlozovei/trim-currency/README.md

 Also, take a look at the [contributing guide](https://github.com/jlozovei/trim-currency/blob/master/.github/CONTRIBUTING.md) and follow the steps!

-## :thinking_face: I want to use it, but I don't want to install it
+## :thinking: I want to use it, but I don't want to install it
 Cool!
 So, the magic under the hood is basically removing all the `non-digits characters` from the string, using a regular expression (a.k.a.
 RegExp):

 ```js